labcibernetica/EMOS/releases/README.md

 * macOS.
 * Raspberry Pico: RP2040 and RP2350.

-   The connection with Raspberry Pico is done by using the command:
+   The connection with Raspberry Pico is done by using the following command:

 emos -serial /dev/ttyACM0